Alaska Wildlife Conservation Center: Animals

-Animals at the center include timber wolves, Grizzly bears, black bears, Alaskan moose, red foxes, elk, muskoxen, sitka black tailed deer, Porcupine caribou, Canadian lynxes, bald eagles, great horned owls, wood bison, and porcupines.
-This wildlife conservation center is also home to coyotes.
+Animals at the center include timber wolves, grizzly bears, black bears, Alaskan moose, red foxes, elk, muskoxen, sitka black tailed deer, porcupine caribou, Canadian lynx, bald eagles, great horned owls, wood bison, porcupines, and coyotes.

 Most of the animals are cared for in large natural habitats.
 For instance, three brown bears live in an 21 acre habitat of brushland and conifers, and two black bears are housed in a 14 acre enclosure with a stream.

 Education

 The Alaska Wildlife Conservation Center (AWCC) hosts education and outreach programs connecting visitors and students with Alaska’s wildlife and conservation challenges.
 Each year, the center reaches thousands of students through its field trips, workshops, and career presentations.

 AWCC’s K–12 curriculum aligns with Alaska’s science standards, emphasising topics like habitat conservation, predator–prey relationships, and the coexistence of human and wildlife.
 Educators teach hands-on lessons, including animal tracking, habitat surveys, and data collection activities that teach observation and stewardship skills.

 During the summer, AWCC hosts camps and internships that introduce youth to careers in biology and wildlife management.
 These programs include behind-the-scenes experiences with animal care staff and discussions on Alaska’s conservation laws.